TomBurdge/node-agnostic-spark/README.md

 Their demonstration showcases the potential in a toy scenario.

-MotherDuck point out that a DuckDB spark client can save costs by provisioning tests on just a single node.
+MotherDuck point out that a DuckDB spark client can save costs by provisioning tests on just a single machine with reasonably low specs.

 But how about more complex, realistic ETL pipelines that are indifferent to running on single machines with DuckDB or distributed through Spark?